defold/doc/docs/en/manuals/scene-editing.md

 - <kbd>Q</kbd> — down

 ::: sidenote
 All movement keys can be rebound in `File ▸ Preferences ▸ Keys`.
+Then search for `Scene -> Free Camera`
 :::

 Speed modifiers: